Montana Tech Hockey Opens Season Against Boise State, Eastern Washington

 In the series opener Friday night in Cheney, Tech’s Cade Holland opened the scoring in the first period off a pass from Colin McCarthy, giving the Orediggers an early 1-0 lead.
 Eastern Washington tied the game on a power play 16 minutes in, then added a go-ahead goal with just over a minute remaining to take a 2-1 lead after the first period.

 Tech tied the game 2-2 in the second period when Holland set up Tye Carriere, but EWU reclaimed the lead late in the frame.
-The Eagles scored three unanswered goals in the third — including one on the power play and one shorthanded — to pull away for a 6-2 victory.
+The Eagles scored three unanswered goals in the third — including one on the power play and one shorthanded — to pull away for a 6-2 victory for their home opener.

 Montana Tech at Eastern Washington — Game 2